 Research and Development Expense.
-Research and development expense increased 114.2% to \$1.7 million (or 14.1% of total net sales and contract revenues) in the three months ended June 30, 2005 compared to \$793,000 (or 6.9% of total net sales and contract revenues) in the corresponding period of the prior fiscal year.
+Research and development expense increased 52.0% to \$1.3 million (or 10.4% of total net sales and contract revenues) in the three months ended September 30, 2005 compared to \$871,000 (or 7.4% of total net sales and contract revenues) in the corresponding period of the prior fiscal year and increased 81.7% to \$3.0 million (or 12.2% of total net sales and contract revenues) in the six months ended September 30, 2005 compared to \$1.7 million (or 7.2% of total net sales and contract revenues) in the corresponding period of the prior fiscal year.

-The increase in research and development expense in the period compared to the prior year reflects increased spending to support the development of AutoVue products, and to support the development of Vantage products.
-AutoVue product development primarily related to the development of the next generation LDW unit for the heavy truck market, particularly for the re-engineering and qualification for a new imager.
-The increases were primarily in the areas of personnel costs and related benefits and overhead, prototype material costs, and consulting fees.
+The increase in research and development expense in the three and six month periods reflects increased spending on development of AutoVue and Vantage products.
+AutoVue product development has primarily related to the development of our next generation LDW unit for the heavy truck market and was largely focused on re-engineering and qualification of a new imager.
+In October 2005, the next generation LDW unit was approved for production by our largest truck customer and shipments are expected to begin in our fiscal third quarter.
+Although the AutoVue development team must qualify the new unit for use by each additional heavy truck customer, we believe the time and cost of future qualifications should decrease as additional heavy truck customers adopt this new unit.
 Vantage product development primarily reflects activities for product line extensions to support new communications platforms and to accommodate new camera designs.